 5First aid kits

 Keep every possible aid with you.
-You never know what you will need at which point of time.
-From necessary medicines to bandages to antiseptic creams and solution, keep everything ready with you.
+You never know what you will need at which point in time.
+From necessary medicines to bandages to antiseptic creams and solutions, keep everything ready with you.
 This is a priority when it comes to road trip essentials.
-And it’s not just important that you keep it, read up a little bit about first-aid so that you know what to use when, where and how.
-Few things you would want to carry are:
+And it’s not just important that you keep it, read up a little bit about first-aid so that you know what to use when, where, and how.
+A few things you would want to carry are:

 - Diarrhoea medicine

 - A pair of Scissors